Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 I begin by defining the X, Y and Z step and direction pins with their corresponding Arduino pin connections as specified in the pinout of the CNC shield.
 I also define the enable pin which is connected to Arduino digital pin 8.

-In the setup() section, all the motor control pins are declared as digital OUTPUT.
-The direction of rotation of the stepper motors is determined by setting the direction pins either HIGH or LOW.
+In the setup() section, declare all the motor control pins as digital OUTPUT.
+You determine the direction of rotation of the stepper motors by setting the direction pins either HIGH or LOW.

-The Enable pin is also given a LOW signal in order to activate the motor driver modules.
+Give the Enable pin a LOW signal to activate the motor driver modules.

 In the loop section, I have used these four lines of code below to send a pulse to the step pin resulting in one microstep.
 A pulse is got by making the output HIGH, waiting a bit then turning it LOW and waiting again.